The UK’s Original Central Heating Leak Detection & Repair Specialists

 If you’re finding that you need to keep adding water to your boiler to keep the central heating system pressure up, there’s a good chance that you’ve got a leak.

-To get to the bottom of the problem, you might need the help of a professional leak finding service – but before we explore how we’d help you tackle your central heating pressure problems; we’ll help you understand why leaks occur and look at a couple of steps you can take to attempt to solve the problem yourself.
+To get to the bottom of the problem, you might need the help of a professional leak detection service – but before we explore how we’d help you tackle your central heating pressure problems; we’ll help you understand why leaks occur and look at a couple of steps you can take to attempt to solve the problem yourself.

 Why is your central heating pressure dropping?